david618/elastic-ingest/aci/pvc-resize/README.md

 ### Using Portworx

-Added same parameter to Portworx Stroage Class and resize works fine.
+Added ``allowVolumeExpansion`` parameter to Portworx Stroage Class.

+Edited the PVC and resized.

+Within a few seconds the PVC showed the new size; no restart was required.

 ### EKS